Term Life

 Affording Life Insurance During a Recession

 Term life insurance can fit into almost any budget, and its COLA riders can increase the death benefit each year, which can be a significant financial benefit during a recession.
 In addition, COLA riders increase the death benefit every year, which can help your beneficiaries if the market devalues or a policy default.
-The article also discusses the impact of market devaluation and default on life insurance policies.
+According to data published by LIMRA, the life insurance and financial services research organization, affordability concerns are the single most commonly cited reason Americans forgo life insurance coverage, a pattern that intensifies during recessions when disposable income contracts.

 Term life insurance fits into nearly every budget

 During a recession, many people have less money than they would like to spend on insurance.
 Term life insurance is a popular choice because it is affordable.
 Premium rates will not increase during this time.
 Unlike permanent life insurance, a term policy keeps its premiums fixed for a specific amount of time.
-In fact, 44% of millennials overestimate the cost of life insurance by five times.
+In fact, 44% of millennials overestimate the cost of life insurance by five times, according to LIMRA’s annual Insurance Barometer Study.
+Providers such as SoFi and other digital-first carriers have further reduced friction and cost by enabling fully online underwriting, making it easier than ever to lock in affordable rates even during periods of economic stress.

 COLA riders enhance the death benefit annually

-Fortunately, most insurers offer COLA riders, which build up the death help each year by a certain percentage of the consumer price index.
-For example, a death benefit of $100,000 would increase by three percent in the second year, increasing to $103,000 the following year.
+Fortunately, most insurers offer COLA riders, which build up the death benefit each year by a certain percentage of the consumer price index as tracked by the Bureau of Labor Statistics (BLS).
+For example, a death benefit of $100,000 would increase by three percent in the second year, growing to $103,000 the following year.
 However, COLA riders come with a catch.
 During a recession, mortality charges are higher, so cash values decrease.
 Therefore, the COLA riders are an excellent choice to protect against declining cash values.

 When choosing a COLA rider, consider the age at which the plan gains the benefit.
 For example, most retirees don’t begin earning their COLA until they reach age 62.
 Inflation, however, will often lag CPI by 1%, meaning that the death benefit will increase each year by only a few percent.
 This could lead to significant tax benefits for you.
-COLA riders allow you to choose a size that matches your inflation adjusted SPIA.
+COLA riders allow you to choose a size that matches your inflation-adjusted SPIA (Single Premium Immediate Annuity).
+Consulting with a licensed financial planner or reviewing guidance from the CFP Board can help you determine whether a COLA rider is appropriate for your specific situation.

 Impact of market devaluation

 In a recession, life insurance rates can fluctuate.
 In permanent life insurance policies, these fluctuations are common.
 These policies protect the policyholder for life, but some of them offer long-term cash value guarantees.
-These products can be risky for life insurance companies, as lower interest rates can cause lower profits and losses.
+These products can be risky for life insurance companies, as lower interest rates — particularly when the Federal Reserve implements emergency rate cuts — can cause lower profits and losses.
 Therefore, rates of permanent life insurance policies will probably increase.
 However, this effect is minimal for term life insurance policies.

 Impact of default

 Recessions can be difficult for all insurers, and they are likely to face increased pricing pressure.
 Direct insured losses because of the coronavirus outbreak are expected to be relatively small.
-Credit losses are common during times of recession and may push up the costs of underwriting.
+Credit losses are common during times of recession and may push up the costs of underwriting as assessed by agencies such as Moody’s and Fitch Ratings.
 In addition, opportunistic claims may increase during a recession, as the number of lawsuits rises.
+The NAIC consumer resources portal provides guidance on how to verify a carrier’s claims-paying history before purchasing a policy.

 Life insurers’ prosperity is intricately linked to the overall financial system.
 In addition to accounting for a substantial part of profits, the industry relies on investments for its products.
 The recession hit the bond market hard, especially life annuities that promise minimum payments.
 Despite this, life insurance companies’ bond portfolios fared better than the market, which was subject to heightened volatility.
-Publicly traded life insurers’ stocks experienced volatility of about two and a half times the market average.
+Publicly traded life insurers’ stocks experienced volatility of about two and a half times the market average, a dynamic analyzed in depth by the Federal Reserve’s Financial Stability Report.

 Impact of interest rate cuts